smetj/wishbone/docs/introduction.rst

 Modules and Queues
 ------------------

-Modules are isolated blocks of code (greenlets) each with their own specific functionality.
+Modules are isolated blocks of code (currently greenlets) each with their own specific functionality.
 They are created by inheriting :py:class:`wishbone.Actor` as a baseclass.
 Modules cannot (and are not supposed to) directly invoke each others functionality.
 Their only means of interaction is by passing events to each other's :py:class:`wishbone.Queue` queues.
 Modules typically have, but are not limited to, an **inbox, outbox, successful** and **failed** queue.

 Router
 ------